Tontonjo/smart-tab-mute-firefox-extension/README.md

 Forked from https://github.com/noniq/smart-tab-mute-chrome-extension

 ## Known issues
+When 3 tabs are playing sound, the script loops between all of them
  * In **Firefox 47** the options page is not available (needs Firefox 48 or newer), so it’s not possible to edit the whitelist or change the “Unmute last tab” setting.

 ## Testing the extension